 What does being in "survival mode" look like?
 The symptoms can be varied and extensive such as mood and behaviour changes, an exaggerated startle response, increased anxiety, and feelings of depression.
 Our sleep can also be affected; as well as, changes in appetite, increased physical and emotional pain.
 We can experience ourselves as being "too sensitive."
 Relationship difficulties may even arise along with difficulty concentrating, fear of driving, or being a passenger.

 I have created a framework that incorporates Somatic Experiencing, Somatic Practice, and regulating touch therapy.
 I also include various gentle resiliency practices and corrective experiences to promote regulation and healing in the deepest layers of your system to reduce trauma symptoms.
 Over time, this neuroplastic healing will create a physiological template that is resilient, strong, and stable.

 Relational LIfe therapy is based on the work of internationally renowned psychotherapist, Terry Real.
 Therapists and coaches trained in the RLT model do not see themselves as experts, rather we see ourselves as "fellow travellers" working on our own recovery and acknowledging our own challenges.
 Relational Life Therapy is unique to other modalities as we work with both shame and grandiosity.
 When we are in a state of grandiosity, we are in a state of "me" as opposed to "we."
-We are walled off and one up and although this feels good, it doesn't feel so good to our partners.
+Grandiose individuals are walled off and although this feels good, it doesn't feel so good to our partners.